Indoor Humidity

 Mistakes to avoid

-- Running a fan in a closed damp room and expecting humidity to drop.
+- Running a fan alone and assuming humidity is fixed.

-- Opening windows during humid weather because the room feels stale.
+- Opening windows during humid weather and wondering why nothing improves.

 FAQ

-No. A fan moves air and can help wet surfaces dry, but it does not remove moisture from the air.
+No. It moves air and helps surfaces dry faster, but it does not remove moisture from the room.

-Should windows be open when using a dehumidifier?
+Should I open windows while running a dehumidifier?